-The port closures are affecting multiple South Pacific cruises from Australia as well as world voyages on lines including Silversea, Windstar, Carnival, Royal Caribbean, Norwegian, Princess and P&O. Replacement ports include Vanuatu's Santo, Mystery Island and Port Vila.
-Some cruise lines are offering compensation, such as Carnival Cruise Line's $50 per person onboard credit.
+The closures and restrictions are affecting multiple South Pacific cruises from Australia as well as world voyages on international lines including Silversea, Windstar, Carnival, Royal Caribbean, Norwegian, Princess and P&O. Ships are either diverting to replacement ports or offering compensation in the form of onboard credit.

-Cruise lines are in communication with the local chiefs to attempt to find a solution to the disruptions.
+Meanwhile, cruise companies are in constant communication with the local chiefs to attempt to find a solution to the disruptions.
 A spokesperson for Carnival Australia said: "We are continuing our dialogue with the island community leaders."

-The South Pacific is not the only region shutting its shores; several Asian ports have closed to all cruise ship traffic or are denying access to people who have recently been in China.
-Meanwhile, the ports that remain open are seeing increased cruise ship visits as they allow the diverted ships to dock.
+The South Pacific is not the only region shutting its shores; several Asian, Caribbean and European ports have closed to all cruise ship traffic or are denying access to people who have recently been in certain countries.

 In many cases, the decisions by these destinations are made without any consultation with cruise lines.